Q (number format)

 The Q notation is a way to specify the parameters of a binary fixed point number format.
+Specifically, how many bits are allocated for the integer portion, how many for the fractional portion, and whether there is a sign-bit.

-For example, in Q notation, the number format denoted by Q8.8 means that the fixed point numbers in this format have 8 bits for the integer part and 8 bits for the fraction part.
+For example, in Q notation, Q7.8 means that the signed fixed point numbers in this format have 7 bits for the integer part and 8 bits for the fraction part.
+One extra bit is implicitly added for signed numbers.
+Therefore, Q7.8 is a 16-bit word, with the most significant bit representing the two's complement sign bit.

+There is an ARM variation of the Q notation that explicitly adds the sign bit to the integer part.
+In ARM Q notation, the above format would be called Q8.8.

 A number of other notations have been used for the same purpose.